By Craig Clarke

 Good editing is invisible.
 Bad editing is painfully obvious—usually because the editor has, instead of clarifying the author’s intent, attempted to rewrite in the editor’s own style.
 Editors are there to remove, rearrange, and altogether improve, not to make the writing their own.

 To illustrate this idea, I will take a piece of writing often mocked as purple prose and use both approaches.
-One hopes the author, long dead, will take no more offense at this than at having inspired both a contest for atrocious writing and a beloved cartoon beagle’s creative pursuits.
+The author, long dead, will presumably take no more offense at this than at having inspired both a contest for atrocious writing and a beloved cartoon beagle’s creative pursuits.

 It was a dark and stormy night; the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the house-tops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.

 This is the first sentence of Edward Bulwer-Lytton’s novel Paul Clifford.
 Let’s agree that, while the language is evocative, the sentence itself is in dire need of assistance.

 There are two ways to approach this task.
 The first approach is to completely rewrite the sentence so that it says the same thing but differently.
 Let’s call this “The Machete Approach” since it involves the near complete deconstruction of the original, and its subsequent reassembly from scratch.

 The original contains 58 words.
 The Machete Approach more than halves that total to 28.
 The result seems familiar but in no way resembles the original.
 In fact, it reads much more like I wrote it than Bulwer-Lytton.